The 5 best games with Twitch integration

 The Jackbox Party Packs

-The Jackbox Party Packs are a collection of party games.
-Each pack contains a variety of different games that all use the same basic mechanics.
+Each Jackbox Party Pack contains a variety of different games that all use the same basic mechanics.
 There are now nine different packs available, each with a different selection of games.
 The packs also feature bonus content such as themed music and sound effects, which adds even more fun to the party atmosphere.

 Vermintide 2

-Last but not least, we have Vermintide 2, which is the most different and the most similar to Hyper Scape of the games included in this list.
+Vermintide 2 is the most different and the most similar to Hyper Scape of the games included in this list.
 While both games are action-packed first-person affairs, Vermintide 2 is a PvE game with a focus on melee combat and cooperative tactics, set in the grim fantasy world of Warhammer.
 And while that description may be the polar opposite of everything Hyper Scape is, the two games’ Twitch integration systems are very similar.

 In Vermintide 2’s Twitch mode, viewers are occasionally given the option to vote between two possible in-game events.
 When the timer runs out, the event which received more votes comes into play.
 While these events can be positive, Vermintide 2 fans know that the spirit of the game is about punishment.
 Viewers often take Twitch mode to take the game’s already-brutal difficulty to ridiculous new heights, invoking things that nature never intended.